-Fuelling Daniel’s creative work is a desire to collaborate with a wide cross-section of artists at home and abroad, and to contribute measurably to the art of percussion.
-He strives to balance his work as a soloist and concert artist with projects that engage the greater musical community in meaningful ways.
+Fuelling Daniel’s creative work is a desire to collaborate with a diversity of artists at home and abroad and to contribute measurably to the art of percussion.
+He strives to balance his work as a soloist and concert artist with projects that engage the wider musical community.
 While life as a performer often means countless hours alone in the practice room, his work with communities of professional artists, students, and music enthusiasts builds connections throughout the greater world of music.

 Aside from the dozens of workshops Daniel has given locally and internationally, below is an overview of the projects and positions involving leadership, program development, education, and performance through which Daniel contributes to the broader community.

 This committee is comprised of leading artists and educators from Asia, Australia, Europe, and North America.
 It aims to increase the international presence of performing arts and educational activity among the 4000-member Percussive Arts Society by sharing PAS’s vision, promoting international membership, and cultivating collaborative endeavors.

 Member of the Board of Directors, National Youth Orchestra of Canada